 We welcome you to Old York Road Temple-Beth Am!

 Our synagogue is truly a “Beth Am” – a house of the people.
 We are a Reform congregation of more than 650 families dedicated to creating a warm, inclusive, and stimulating Jewish community.

 Beth Am’s members create deep connections and life-long friendships.
 We celebrate holidays, share life-cycle events, and are there for one another in times of need.
 Beth Am is proud to be a fully accessible community where everyone is welcome.

 Incorporated in 1947 in Willow Grove as the Old York Road Jewish Community Center, our name was changed to Old York Road Temple in 1950 when the current site was acquired.
 In 1959, as a reflection of our commitment to maintaining a warm and inclusive spiritual home for those seeking a traditionally-oriented Reform congregation, we added Beth Am to our name, which means House of the People.
 We were the first Reform Synagogue in Montgomery County to be affiliated with the Union of American Hebrew Congregations, now the Union for Reform Judaism.
 In 2004, our Temple family welcomed congregants from Temple Beth Torah who brought with them a history of more than 50 years of Reform Jewish traditions.

 Beth Am combines elements of a rich Jewish heritage with the dynamic characteristics of Reform Judaism.
 This orientation is expressed in our liturgy, music, customs, educational philosophy, and approach to ritual expression.
-We offer a variety of Shabbat Services including Tots -n-Torah, Family Service with Junior Choir, and an informal Kabbalat (early) Shabbat service .
+We offer a variety of Shabbat Services including Tots-n-Torah, Family Service, and an informal Kabbalat (early) Shabbat service .
 Torah study and peer-led Shabbat morning services are held weekly.
-Our community celebrates birthdays and wedding anniversaries each month and enjoys regular musical Shabbat programs with our band and adult volunteer choir.
+Our community celebrates birthdays and wedding anniversaries each month and enjoys regular musical Shabbat programs with our T'filah band and adult volunteer choir.